Liberia travel guide

 Liberia has many attractive beaches, but the Atlantic Ocean is subject to rip tides and other dangerous currents.
 Swimmers should take care and seek local advice before entering the water.
 Avoid canoes and fishing boats offering passenger services.
 They are regularly overwhelmed by strong waves and currents.

 Presidential and general elections took place in Liberia on 10 October 2017 and the run-off was held on 26 December 2017.
 The inauguration of the new president-elect will take place on 22 January 2018.
 The elections were mainly peaceful apart from a few isolated incidents.

 Former Liberian President Charles Taylor is serving a long prison sentence in the UK following his conviction by the Special Court for Sierra Leone.
 Taylor’s supporters have warned that UK travellers in Liberia may be at risk of reprisal.
 You should be vigilant and avoid discussing political issues.

 Terrorist attacks in Liberia can’t be ruled out.
 As seen in Mali, Côte D’Ivoire and Burkina Faso, terrorist groups continue to mount attacks on beach resorts, hotels, cafés and restaurants visited by foreigners.
-Be especially vigilant in these locations.
+You should be vigilant in these locations and avoid any crowded places and public gatherings or events.

 There’s a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.